HopeHumanist/alx-system_engineering-devop/0x03-shell_variables_expansions/README.md

 Prints the result of POwer/Divide
 Displays the result of breath to the power love Converts a # to base 10
+Prints all possible combos of two except 'oo'
+Prints a # with 2 decimal places